 The information entered under Treatment is the used to automatically generate the Risk treatment plan.

 Annex A of ISO 27001 defines 114 of the most common security controls, that can be used to mitigate the risks as defined above.

-All policies are defined on their own page, for easy hyperlinking and redistribution (content can be exported as Word or PDF files).
+All policies and procedures are defined on their own page, for easy hyperlinking and redistribution (content can be exported as Word or PDF files).

 Statement of applicability